Hikagejuunin/Loki/README.md

 # Loki
 Loki serpent combat system for Achaea

+** note: includes a AK aff tracker by Austere and a Mesmer by Isaiah

 To install first import the "loki.1.0.scripts", "loki.1.0.aliases", "loki.1.0.triggers" files into Mudlet (https://www.mudlet.org/).

 I've included a read me in the scripts folder which I'll just dump here until I can give this more time.